ClemensElflein/xESC_YF_rev4-adapter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Those who want use <a href="https://github.com/ClemensElflein/OpenMower">OpenMower</a> with an older YardForce "Rev. 4" model, fail with the used Blade-Motor as it has an embedded motor-controller under it's cap.
+Those who want use <a href="https://github.com/ClemensElflein/OpenMower">OpenMower</a> with an older YardForce "Rev. 4" (built 2017) model, fail with the stock Blade-Motor as it has an embedded motor-controller under it's cap.

+It's not very difficult to use this motor:
+- Remove stock driver controller
-It's not very difficult to remove that motor-controller, wire the coil cables directly, add a new 4 pin cable to the motor hall sensors and connect them to OM's mow-motor-hall-input plug and use OM's xESC.<br>
+- Wire the coil cables directly
+- Add a 5 pin cable to the motor hall sensors
+- Connect them to OM's mow-motor-hall-input plug and use OM's xESC.

-But it's somehow "crafted" and you need to be capable to do those things.
+But it's somehow "crafted" and you need to be capable to do these things.

-As an alternative, this "Adapter" is thought to replace OM's default xESC.<br>
+As an alternative, this "Adapter" is thought to replace OM's default Mow- xESC.<br>
 In addition to this adapter, it's still **required to exchange two cables of the mow motor cabling**.
-But this should be also possible for the untalented, by cutting the two relevant wires, and use two luster terminal to cross them.
+But this should be also possible for the untalented, by cutting the two relevant wires, and use two luster terminals to cross them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>